 - Our staff is always available to provide prompt assistance to any questions you have by e-mail or phone.

 - We can put you in contact with students who attend our programs so that you can get inside information on what to expect.
-To speak with a former student from your program, please e-mail email@example.com.
+To get in touch with a former student from your program, please e-mail email@example.com.